STOP THE CITY FROM DESTROYING SUNSET CLIFFS

-Save Sunset Cliffs Today
+Save Sunset Cliffs Master Plan:

 “‘Pay-to-Play’ politicians have their hands in our park.
 Stand with Save Sunset Cliffs to stop the City from destroying the last remaining native parkland and demand a state-of-the-art storm drain system to protect our cliffs, our park, and our boulevard.”